SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 **Duplicate an additional result column**

 In the context menu of an additional result column, select **Duplicate** to open the dialog for duplicating the column.
 The source definition of the duplicate column is the same as of the original column and can be adapted to your needs.
-The column name uses the original column name plus a counter as suffix to make the name unique.
-You can adapt the name to your needs, provided the name is unique.
+The new column name initially uses the original column name plus a counter suffix to make the name unique.
+You can change the name as required.
+You can also rename the original column.
+New as well as original column name must be unique.

 Click **Apply** to complete and **Cancel** to quit duplicating the column.

+A common use-case for duplication is to change the data type of an auto-detected column.
+For example, duplicate the column "statusOrdinal" and apply the corresponding casting function in the source definition editor.
+Use as new column name "statusOrdinal" and rename the original column to "statusOrdinal_Old".
+In the additional columns list select "statusOrdinal" and deselect "statusOrdinal_Old".

 **Delete an additional result column**